 The only real drink recipe that was actually developed in the United States while alcohol was outlawed is the French 75, or so says David Wondrich, a well-respected historian of drinks.
 That was a simple mixture, made most often with gin and Champagne mixed with lemon juice and sugar.

-Our drink was originally made with a third of rye whiskey, a third of French vermouth and a sixth each of grenadine and lemon juice.
+Our drink is originally made with a third of rye whiskey, a third of French vermouth, and a sixth each of grenadine and lemon juice.
 The flavor was a little one dimensional though, so we’ve jazzed it up a little.